aws-quickstart/cdk-eks-blueprints/docs/cluster-providers/generic-cluster-provider.md

 The `GenericClusterProvider` allows you to provision an EKS cluster which leverages one or more [EKS managed node groups](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html)(MNGs), or one or more autoscaling groups[EC2 Auto Scaling groups](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html) for its compute capacity.
 Users can also configure multiple Fargate profiles along with the EC2 based compute cpacity.

 Today it is not possible for an Amazon EKS Cluster to propogate tags to EC2 instance worker nodes directly when you create an EKS cluster.
 You can create a launch template with custom tags on `managedNodeGroups` with `GenericClusterProvider` as shown in `mng2-launchtemplate`.
-This will allow you to propagate custom tags to your EC2 instance worker nodes.
+This will allow you to propogate custom tags to your EC2 instance worker nodes.

+Note: If `launchTemplate` is passed with `managedNodeGroups`, `diskSize` is not allowed.

 # Configuration